 The average value of this data is 17, while the median value is 3.

 Since the median only considers the midpoint of the data, it might do a better job of discarding those outliers and reducing the skew.
-However, there are some cases where those outlier values are important and need to be considered, so the mean might be a better representation of the data in that case.
+However, there are some cases where outliers are sufficiently rare and also balanced between high and low values, in which case the mean might be a better representation of the data in that case.

 You might also be interested in our mean, median, & mode calculator.

 A mean is a measure of the location or center of the data.
 The most commonly used formula for the mean is the arithmetic mean, which is calculated as the sum of the data points divided by the number of data points.